Luke 2: 15-24

 When the time came for the purification rites required by the Law of Moses,Joseph and Mary took him to Jerusalem to present him to the Lord (as it is written in the Law of the Lord, “Every firstborn male is to be consecrated to the Lord”), and to offer a sacrifice in keeping with what is said in the Law of the Lord: “a pair of doves or two young pigeons.”

-Faithfulness is not about getting it right every time, believing everything we hear from God fully, straight away, but about keeping on keeping on.
-We arrive at Christmas day, despite the challenges of Advent.
-We always do, don’t we?
-We arrive at Christmas day, whether we’re fully prepared, or not.
+Faithfulness is not about getting it right every time, believing everything we hear from God fully and straight away, but about keeping on keeping on.
+We will arrive at Christmas day, despite the challenges of Advent.
+We’ll arrive at Christmas day, whether we’re fully prepared or not.
 We always do, don’t we?

 There’s a variety of practices, which combine to build a strong foundation of faithfulness into our lives.
-Plus we’ve taken a glimpse at many practices during Advent, which taken together can sound like a training program for the marathon.
+Plus we’ve been taking a glimpse at many practices during Advent so far, which taken together can sound like a training program for the marathon.
 However, in truth, that’s not what brought Mary and Joseph to Bethlehem, nor what brought them to the oneness between the two of them, in spite of what everyone else must have thought.
 Neither was it what enabled them to keep the baby Jesus safe from death during his early months, or as refugees to the safe haven of another land.
 This was all down to grace … the pure, unadulterated grace of God.

 If it’s all down to the grace of God, where do we come in and how on earth can we practice?
 Start today.
 Grab five minutes peace amidst the activity of the coming days and thank God from the bottom of your heart, for getting you here.
 Then pray this prayer and mean it!